Rodney-Ed-PRO/PythonProjectswithRodney/Beginner/README.md

 * variables (naming conventions)

 📂 Additional Comments:
-* this project can be complete with and without the use of variables
+* this project can be completed with and without the use of variables